James Jahmaya Kessler, MA, NCC, LPC

 Since his internship in 2012, Jahmaya worked with the incarcerated population, eventually becoming the Boulder County’s Jail Education Program Coordinator which entailed overseeing a 32-bed module of men and facilitating group therapy, individual sessions, and managing all that comes with working within a paramilitary institution.
 He left the jail in early 2018 and began his private practice here in Boulder while also continuing monthly prison work through the Realness Project where he offers 2-day workshops within prisons throughout Colorado.

-In his free time, he’s often playing with his two children, running around barefoot (when possible) outside, taking his dog to off-leash trails, playing the mandolin, cooking, reading deep books and graphic novels, and laughing out loud daily with his wife Jovahna.
+In his free time, he’s often playing with his three children, running around barefoot (when possible) outside, taking his dog to off-leash trails, playing the mandolin, cooking, gardening, reading deep books and graphic novels, and laughing out loud daily with his wife Jovahna.